out-bit/bandicoot/docs/logs.rst

 Logs
 ==================

 The logs command will display the history of everything run by outbit.
+Running logs without any options will result in showing all the requests made to the outbit api server, even invalid requests that could not be processed.
+If you specify a specific type, such as type=changes, it will show all the changes that were made to the outbit inventory.
+The option type=changes is useful to audit changes made to systems using outbit.

 .. sourcecode:: bash